Globe: Terrestrial and planetary

 The Earth's circumference is quite close to 40 million metres.
 Many globes are made with a circumference of one metre, so they are models of the Earth at a scale of 1:40 million.
 In imperial units, many globes are made with a diameter of one foot (about 30 cm), yielding a circumference of 3.14 feet (about 96 cm) and a scale of 1:42 million.
 Globes are also made in many other sizes.

 Some globes have surface texture showing topography or bathymetry.
 In these, elevations and depressions are purposely exaggerated, as they otherwise would be hardly visible.
 For example, one manufacturer produces a three dimensional raised relief globe with a 25 in diameter (equivalent to a 200 cm circumference, or approximately a scale of 1:20 million) showing the highest mountains as over 1 in tall, which is about 57 times higher than the correct scale of Mount Everest.

 Most modern globes are also imprinted with parallels and meridians, so that one can tell the approximate coordinates of a specific location.
 Globes may also show the boundaries of countries and their names.

 Many terrestrial globes have one celestial feature marked on them: a diagram called the analemma, which shows the apparent motion of the Sun in the sky during a year.

 Globes generally show north at the top, but many globes allow the axis to be swiveled so that southern portions can be viewed conveniently.
 This capability also permits exploring the Earth from different orientations to help counter the north-up bias caused by conventional map presentation.

 Celestial

-Celestial globes show the apparent positions of the stars in the sky.
-They omit the Sun, Moon and planets because the positions of these bodies vary relative to those of the stars, but the ecliptic, along which the Sun moves, is indicated.
-In their most basic form celestial globes represent the stars as if the viewer were looking down upon the sky as a globe that surrounds the earth.
+Celestial globes depict star positions while excluding the Sun, Moon, and planets due to their variable locations, though they mark the ecliptic—the Sun’s apparent path.
+A structural challenge arises from the difference between Earth’s perspective (a gnomonic projection from the celestial sphere’s center) and the globe’s external orthographic projection, which reverses constellations.
+Transparent globes introduce distortions when viewed externally, whereas opaque versions with reversed constellations and text are designed for mirror reflection to restore correct orientation.

+Historically, celestial globes reflected geocentric models, such as Ptolemy’s 2nd-century system using epicycles and equants to explain planetary motion.
+Medieval astronomers, influenced by his work, constructed globes to model star arrangements under the assumption of a static Earth encircled by rotating celestial spheres.
+This framework persisted until Copernicus proposed a heliocentric system, redefining humanity’s understanding of cosmic structure.